eBay/cors-filter/README.md

 ## CORS Filter

 CORS (Cross Origin Resource Sharing) is a mechanism supported by W3C to enable cross domain requests.
 CORS requires support from both server and browser, to work.
-CORS filter enables servers to support CORS.
+This is a Java servlet filter implementation of server-side CORS for web containers such as Apache Tomcat.

 A cross origin request, is a HTTP request for a resource that is on a different origin than the origin of the resource where the request originates.
 For example, a request originating from a page served from http://www.ebay.com, to a resource on http://www.google.com.